Skip to main content

 A minimum viable data stack is the smallest set of tools that lets a leadership team track revenue health, product adoption, and pipeline performance without a dedicated analyst.
 For most growth-stage companies, that's three tools you likely already pay for: your CRM (HubSpot or Salesforce), a product analytics tool (Mixpanel, Amplitude, or Pendo), and a dashboard tool (Looker Studio, Databox, or a well-structured Google Sheet).

 The mistake I see most often is teams waiting for a data warehouse, a BI platform, and an engineer before they track anything useful.
-I worked with an $18M fintech company in 2025 that had no data team and no BI tool.
-Their CRM held 90% of the pipeline data they needed.
-Their product analytics tool already tracked activation and retention.
-We wired both into Looker Studio in two weeks.
+At one mid-market fintech company with no data team and no BI tool, the CRM held almost all of the pipeline data they needed.
+Product analytics already tracked activation and retention.
+We wired both into Looker Studio on a short sprint.
 The CEO went from "we're flying blind" to reviewing five metrics every Monday morning.

 What Are the 5 Metrics Every Company Can Track Without a Data Team?

-Every company at $10M-$50M can track these five metrics with existing tools and no analyst.
-These five form the base of your KPI tree and cover the full revenue engine from pipeline to retention.
+Every company in the $10M-$100M range can track these five metrics with existing tools and no analyst.
+These five form the base of your KPI Tree Framework and cover the full revenue engine from pipeline to retention.

 Monthly recurring revenue and growth rate.
 Your billing system or CRM already calculates this.
 Pull MRR by month and calculate the month-over-month growth percentage.
-If you're growing below 2% monthly at this stage, you have a revenue engine problem that no amount of new features will fix.
+If growth is stuck well below what your plan assumes, you have a revenue engine problem that no amount of new features will fix on their own.

 Pipeline coverage ratio.
 Divide open pipeline value by your revenue target for the quarter.
-A healthy B2B company needs 3-4x coverage.
-Your CRM generates this report in five minutes.
-I track this weekly across every engagement because it's the single best leading indicator of whether you'll hit the quarter.
+In PMGuru's operating view, healthy B2B teams usually want enough coverage that one bad month does not zero the quarter; your CRM generates the ratio in minutes.
+I track this weekly in engagements because it is the cleanest leading indicator of whether you will hit the number.

 Win rate by stage.
 How many deals entering your pipeline actually close?
 Most CRMs show this out of the box.
-A $25M SaaS company I worked with in 2025 discovered their win rate had dropped from 28% to 19% over six months.
+At one mid-market SaaS company, win rate had dropped sharply over six months.
 Nobody noticed because they tracked pipeline volume, not conversion.
-The win rate decline told the real story: the sales team was filling a leaking bucket.
+The conversion trend told the real story: the team was filling a leaking bucket.

 Product activation rate.
 What percentage of new users reach the behavior that correlates with retention?
-Define "activated" as completing one core workflow within the first 14 days.
-If activation sits below 40%, your growth is leaking before the sales org even sees it.
+Define "activated" as completing one core workflow inside a tight early window.
+Weak activation means growth is leaking before the sales org sees it in pipeline reports.
 This is The Invisible 40%: the revenue leakage that happens upstream of every funnel report your team reviews.

 Net revenue retention.
 Existing customer revenue this period divided by existing customer revenue last period.
 Your billing system has the data.
 NRR above 100% means you're growing from your installed base.
 Below 100% means every new deal fills a hole.
-I've seen NRR swing 15 points in a single quarter after fixing onboarding and expansion triggers.
+I have seen NRR move materially in a single quarter after fixing onboarding and expansion triggers when the root cause was clear.

 How Do You Build a KPI Tree with Existing Tools?